uthcode/learntosolveit/source/python.rst

 Twisted framework provides the facility to build an asynchronous, event-driven applications for Distributed Network Environment.
 You will understand all these terminologies if you just find reason to go ahead and build one.
-Twisted is a platform for developing Internet applications.In the Twisted, internet term actually denotes internetworking.
+Twisted is a platform for developing Internet applications.
+In the Twisted, internet term actually denotes internetworking.

 At the core of Twisted Framework is its network layer, which can be used to